quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/getting-started.md

-# Getting Started with Quantum Forge
+# Getting Started with <span class="brand-font">Quantum Forge</span>

-This guide will help you quickly integrate quantum behavior into your Unity projects using the Quantum Forge package.
+This guide will help you quickly integrate quantum behavior into your Unity projects using the <span class="brand-font">Quantum Forge</span> package.

 ## Installation

-To install the Quantum Forge Unity Package:
+To install the <span class="brand-font">Quantum Forge</span> Unity Package:

 1. Open the Unity Package Manager (Window > Package Manager)
 2. Click the "+" button in the top left corner